fuxianghuang1/DWC/README.md

-# Dynamic Weighted Combiner for Mixed-Modal Image Retrieval - Accepted at AAAI2024
+# [AAAI2024] DWC: Dynamic Weighted Combiner for Mixed-Modal Image Retrieval
 The paper can be accessed at: https://arxiv.org/pdf/2312.06179.pdf

 If you find this code useful in your research then please cite